Self-employed in Spain Working with Upwork

 We verified that the invoice that you download from Upwork’s platform includes some customer information (name and country).
 To make a legal invoice according to Spanish regulations sometimes, you should ask the client for the full address and the tax identification number assigned by their country.

 What would be the amount you should put on your invoice?

 Here the question is a bit more complicated, but we will try to explain each of the aspects that you should take into account.

-From what we have verified in the invoices that you download from the platform, there is no tax related to Spanish regulations, VAT or IRPF.
-So what you charge for the project is the total invoice once taxes applied, if any.
+From what we have verified in the invoices that you download from the platform, there is no tax-related to Spanish regulations, VAT or IRPF.
+So what you charge for the project is the total invoice once you apply taxes, if any.